neda77aa/FTC/README.md

 # FTC
-This repo holds the code for TadTR, described in the technical report:
+This repo holds the code for:
-[Transformer-based Spatio-temporal Analysis for Automatic Classification of Aortic Stenosis
+{Transformer-based Spatio-temporal Analysis for Automatic Classification of Aortic Stenosis
-Severity from B-mode Ultrasound Cine Series].
+Severity from B-mode Ultrasound Cine Series}.

 ## Introduction